-The first phase of the Shelter Implementation Plan, the development of which was funded by the United States and the European Union and drafted by Ukrainian and international experts in 1997, focussed on engineering work required to define conceptual solutions for confinement and stabilisation and a strategy for fuel-containing materials in the Shelter.
+The first phase of the Shelter Implementation Plan, the development of which was funded by the United States and the European Union and drafted by Ukrainian and international experts in 1997, focused on the engineering work required to define conceptual solutions for confinement and stabilisation and on a strategy for fuel-containing materials in the shelter.

 The first stage of the programme also saw the completion of crucial infrastructure projects, roads, utilities and other facilities which were prerequisites for safe work at the Chernobyl site.

-Safety for workers was a high priority.
+Workers’ health and safety were a high priority from the outset.
 A state-of-the-art changing facility with a capacity for 1,430 workers was built providing modern medical and radiation protection facilities and an ambulance.

 In addition, the Chernobyl Shelter Fund provides training facilities, radiation monitoring and medical equipment as well as a medical screening programme.

 One of the early priorities was to assess the state of the existing shelter and minimise the risk of its collapse.
-Critical stabilisation work inside and outside the sarcophagus took place amidst high radiation and risk of collapse and required very careful planning.
+Critical stabilisation work inside and outside the structure took place amidst high radiation and risk of collapse and required very careful planning and implementation.

 Until the shelter was finally enclosed by the New Safe Confinement, two huge steel structures stabilising the western wall of the old shelter and carrying 80 per cent of the roof's load were the most visible landmarks of the stabilisation work.
 This very hazardous project was successfully completed in 2008.

 Another important milestone was the installation of a system which integrates radiation data, information on the structural integrity of the old shelter, measurements of seismic activities and other parameters important for the safety on site and for the operation of the New Safe Confinement.

 Day-to-day work on the Shelter Implementation Plan at the Chernobyl site is overseen by the Project Management Unit (PMU), formed of experts from Bechtel, the US engineering and project management company, and the staff of the Chernobyl nuclear power plant.

-The entire Shelter Implementation Plan is expected to cost €2.1 billion and construction work will be completed by end 2017.
+The entire Shelter Implementation Plan is expected to cost €2.1 billion.
 It is funded by contributions from more than 40 countries and organisations.